Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Character/1_talks.md

 - `id`: unique id for this line, this is only and mandatory for `text` lines.
 - `text` / `text_JP` / `text_EN`: the actual dialog content in this line. `text_JP` and `text_EN` is self explanatory, `text` is for other languages(**CWL switches sheet by the LandMod/ subfolder**, so you should fill in the localized texts in the `text` cell).

-The basic flow of the drama execution connected by drama steps, each drama step contains one or many drama lines, line can be pure dialog, action, and/or conditional at the same time.
+The flow of the drama is connected by drama steps, each drama step contains one or many drama lines, line can be pure dialog, action, and/or conditional at the same time.

 `main` is the default drama step that gets executed first, `end` is the default step that exits the drama.